LeonSong1995/gsMap/docs/source/data_format.md

 ####  gene expression matrix
 The gene expression matrix should be stored in the `layers` attribute of the h5ad file.
 The parameter `Type` of the `find_latent_representations` specifies which data layer to use.
-If you set `Type` to `counts`, GPS will use the gene count matrix and automatically normalize it.
-If `Type` is set to another value, GPS will use the data provided in the corresponding layer without any normalization.
+If you set `Type` to `counts`, gsMap will use the gene count matrix and automatically normalize it.
+If `Type` is set to another value, gsMap will use the data provided in the corresponding layer without any normalization.

 ```python
 >>> adata.layers['counts']